Sony A6400: settings, tips and tricks

 Frame Rate: Selects the shooting frame rate.

-Playback speed: The playback speed will vary as below depending on the assigned [ Record Setting] and [Frame Rate].
+Playback speed: The playback speed will vary as below depending on the assigned Record Setting and the Frame Rate.

 You can switch focusing speed when using autofocus in movie mode.